richardbishop/LoadRunnerSamples/README.md

 DateJS 				  - Demonstrates use of an external JavaScript library / complex date functions

+DateTime              - A selection of Date/Time functions for LoadRunner - see also Date JS

 LoopExample           - Examples of FOR, WHILE and DO loops in LoadRunner

 LRSaveFloat           - Adds lr_save_float functionality to Loadrunner, allowing rounding to x decimal places